Time2bImmortal/Heart_of_the_swarm/Results_Analysis/README.txt

 Finally, the results.py script creates a folder with a specific threshold and a certain number of frames.
 Inside this folder, various graphs and data analyses are generated.

-The final results is just about comparing two different experiments run, it was used to compare my results to Bleichman et al.
+The final evaluation is just about comparing two different experiments run, it was used to compare my results to Bleichman et al.